-To be eligible for a business loan, you’re usually required to be in business for a specified period of time, whether it’s one or two years – as well as meet any minimum revenue requirements.
-Between these two requirements alone, it can feel impossible to get funding for your startup.
+To be eligible for a business loan, you’re usually required to be in business for a specified period of time – whether it’s one or two years – as well as meet any minimum revenue requirements.
+Between these two requirements alone, it can feel impossible to get funding for your small business.

 That’s where personal loans come in.
 These types of loans are taken out by you as an individual, which means the finances of your business are not a concern.
 Instead, your ability to repay your loan and your creditworthiness are what lenders take into account.

-The short answer is yes, you can use a personal loan for your business needs.
+Yes, you can use a personal loan for your business needs.
+Personal loans can typically be used for any legitimate reason, including financing a business.

-While personal loans can generally be used for any legitimate reason, including financing a business, you should consider the conditions they could come with.
-The biggest one is that your name – not your business name – is attached to the loan.
+However, you should consider the conditions a personal loan could come with.
+The biggest one is that your name – not your business’ name – is attached to the loan.
 This means as an individual, you are liable for the loan and will have to pay it back in full, whether that’s from your personal bank account or your business account.
 Personal loans also rely on your personal credit score to determine the loan terms and interest rates that you’re eligible for.

 Compare personal loans you can use for business